3D-LATTE: Latent Space 3D Editing from Textual Instructions: Experiments

 \subsection{Ablation study}

-\paragraph{Effect of 3D Enhancement.} Figure~\ref{fig:ablation_combined}(a) showcases the effect of our proposed 3D enhancement module.
-The top/bottom rows show a rendered view of the 3D objects before and after enhancement, demonstrating that the enhancement module enhances details and sharpens textures while maintaining structural coherence (e.g., sharper architectural details in the left example). \paragraph{Effect of Geometry Regularization.} We also qualitatively demonstrate the effectiveness of our geometry regularization guidance term.
-As shown in Figure~\ref{fig:ablation_combined}(b), without this term, some edited regions become partially transparent or vanish entirely, leading to degraded geometry.
-The proposed regularization mitigates these issues, resulting in robust edits. \paragraph{Effect of Frequency Annealing.} As shown in Figure~\ref{fig:ablation_combined}(c), without frequency annealing, complex patterns in the source object, such as logos or prints that contain high-frequency information, can be overemphasized by the model, resulting in noisy or corrupted textures in the final edit.
+We illustrate visual results showing the impact of the core components of our pipeline.
+Additional quantitative results are included in the supplementary material. \\ \textbf{Effect of 3D Enhancement.} Figure~\ref{fig:enhancement} showcases the effect of our proposed 3D enhancement module.
+The top/bottom rows show a rendered view of the 3D objects before and after enhancement, demonstrating that the enhancement module recovers fine details and sharpens textures while maintaining 3D geometry(e.g., sharper architectural details).

+\textbf{Effect of Geometry Regularization}.
+We also qualitatively demonstrate the effectiveness of our geometry regularization guidance term.
+As shown in Figure~\ref{fig:ablation_combined}(a), without this term, some edited regions become partially transparent or vanish entirely, leading to degraded geometry.
+Our regularization mitigates these issues, resulting in robust edits.

+\textbf{Effect of Frequency Annealing.} As shown in Figure~\ref{fig:ablation_combined}(b), without frequency annealing, complex patterns in the source object, such as logos or prints that contain high-frequency information, can be overemphasized by the model, resulting in noisy textures in the final edit.